LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 This project uses RTO access credentials for Version 2 Authentication (Service ID).

 Please contact your LSEG representative to help you with the RTO account and services.

+**Note**: For developers who connect to the Real-Time Distribution System (RTDS), you need the following information:

+- Your ADS Server or Interactive-Provider application hostname or IP Address
+- Your ADS Server or Interactive-Provider application RSSL Port number (14002 by default)
+- Your Market Data Service Name
+- Your Data Access Control System (DACS) User name

 ### Internet Access